imrahulghatwal/blog-ci/README.md

 # blog-ci
 this project is about blog website using folowing technologies:-

-php framwork codeigniter
+php framwork codeigniter,
-boostrap 4
+boostrap 4,
-html
+html,
-css
+css,
-javascript
+javascript,
-jquery
+jquery.